Media Ownership

 What You Can Do

-Decisions about the rules governing the use of the public spectrum have, for many years, rolled through Congress and the FCC without much public debate.
-But as technology has become more powerful and has transformed the way people communicate and learn and live, the landscape has changed dramatically.
-Over the past five years, there’s been an unprecedented amount of attention on media ownership issues.
+Decisions regarding the use of the public spectrum have, for many years, rolled through Congress and the FCC without much public debate.
+But as technology has transformed the way people communicate, the landscape has changed dramatically.
+Over the past decade, there has been an unprecedented amount of attention on media ownership issues.

-The FCC and Congress want to hear from concerned citizens and musicians about the potential impact that the lifting of these rules might have on your livelihood, your access to news and information, and your community.
+The FCC should hear from musicians about the potential impact that the lifting of these rules might have on your livelihood, your access to news and information, and your community.

 Resources